databrickslabs/ucx/src/databricks/labs/ucx/queries/migration/groups/00_0_migration_overview.md

 Prerequisites for group migration are:

  - The assessment workflow has completed.
  - For each workspace group a corresponding account-level group must exist.
+(Refer to the documentation for details about the different strategies that can be configured for associating workspace groups with their corresponding account-level group.)

 Group migration performs the following steps: